IBM-EPBL/IBM-Project-44647-1660725800/README.md

 We suggested a clever, adaptable, and successful method that is based on applying classification algorithms in order to identify and anticipate e-banking phishing websites.
 We used classification methods and approaches to extract the phishing datasets' eligibility criteria and interpret them.

-The e-banking phishing website may be identified using various key features, including the URL and domain identification, security and encryption requirements, and the overall phishing detection rate.
-Once a user completes an online transaction and pays through an e-banking website, our system uses a data mining algorithm to determine if the e-banking website is legitimate or a phishing website.
+The phishing website may be identified using various key features, including the URL and domain identification, security and encryption requirements, and the overall phishing detection rate.
+Once a user completes an online transaction and pays through an website, our system uses a data mining algorithm to determine if the website is legitimate or a phishing website.

 ### Project Contributors